-We're committed to making the information and resources that we provide on this website accessible to all users.
-Therefore we've developed our website with the aim of making it as easy as possible for everyone to use.
+We’re committed to making the information and resources that we provide on this website accessible to all users.
 The website was previously assessed to be AA compliant with WCAG 1 Accessibility Standards, and the business is in the process of assessing compliance with WCAG 2 Accessibility Standards.
 The website follows general principles of usability and universal design, which should help all visitors of this website.

 However, if you have difficulty when reading our website on your screen, you may be able to change the settings on your browser to help improve the visibility.
 Below are some useful options: